 - Developer benefits of platform-specific capacity such as windows forms, a native platform like Xamarin

 - Supports command-line interface (CLI)

 - Great Support with Visual Studio, Visual Studio for Mac, and Visual Studio Code

 Runtime experience in .NET 5

-Let us consider the two runtimes, Mono which is famous for developing apps for mobile devices, and Core CLR that is used to run .NET Core applications.
-As .NET 5, considering all are in one line, they make it a build switch between the different runtime options.
+Let us consider the two runtimes: Mono, famous for developing mobile device apps, and Core CLR, used to run .NET Core applications.
+As .NET 5, assuming all are in one line, they make it a build switch between the different runtime options.